dasmehulkumar/developer-portfolio/README.md

 ---

 ## 📜 License
-- This project is open-source and free to use for learning and personal projects.
+This project is open-source and free to use for learning and personal projects.
-- Developer by MehulKD.

 ---